-What if you could begin your novel without the fear of failing?
-What if you had a process so foolproof, you knew you would finish no matter what writer’s block throws at you?
+What if you could learn how to write a novel without fail?
+What if you had a process so foolproof, you knew you would finish no matter what writer's block throws at you?
 The zombie apocalypse could finally strike and you’d still face the blank page to finish your novel.

 Every day I talk to writers who don’t know how to write a novel.
 They worry they don’t have what it takes, and honestly, they’re right to worry.

 Writing a novel, especially for the first time, is hard work, and the desk drawers and hard drives of many a great writer are filled with the skeletons of failed books.

 The good news is you don’t have to be one of those failed writers.

 You can be a writer that writes to the end.